megagonlabs/qa-summarization/README.md

 # CoQASUM

 <!-- This is the repo for paper Semantic Frame Forecasting (NAACL 2021). -->
-This respository hosts a benchmark dataset for the following paper:
+This respository hosts a benchmark dataset and code for the following paper:

 [Summarizing Community-based Question-Answer Pairs](https://aclanthology.org/2022.emnlp-main.250.pdf)

+CoQA summarization is the task of making a summary from multiple Community-based Question-Answer (QA) pairs about a single product.
+The most challenging part is that salient information is often spread in question and answer, so the model has to appropriately extract salient information from multiple QA pairs.

 ```
 @inproceedings{hsu-etal-2022-summarizing,